Anju0806/DepartmentTracker/README.md

 ## Description

-This DepartmentTracker application empowers you to effectively organize and plan your business by providing a clear overview of your organizational structure and the individuals within it.
+This DepartmentTracker is a command-line application empowers you to effectively organize and plan your business by providing a clear overview of your organizational structure and the individuals within it.
 The application utilizes MySQL2 for database connectivity, Node.js for server-side functionality, and Inquirer for the command-line interface,

 ## Table of Contents